The Best Advice We’ve Got on Loneliness & Jealousy (Best Of)

 And I think you should have a list of people when you want to just get all riled up.

-You know you have that friend who's just going to hate everyone you hate, be with you, you know, very valuable.
+You have that friend.
+You know, you have that friend who's just going to hate everyone you hate, be with you, you know, very valuable.

 That other person is all the things.